An Open-source Benchmark of Deep Learning Models for Audio-visual Apparent and Self-reported Personality Recognition: The proposed benchmarking framework

 To the best of our knowledge, there are more than one hundred visual or audio-visual personality computing models that have been proposed in the literature.
 In this paper, we propose the following inclusion and exclusion criteria to benchmark the most representative personality computing models: \begin{itemize}

-\item \textbf{Inclusion criteria:} The main criteria of this benchmark is to choose representative approaches that have been evaluated and compared in the well-known and widely-used publicly available audio-visual personality computing dataset: ChaLearn 2016 First Impression.
-As a result, we first choose the Top-3 ranked models \cite{deep_bimodal,bi_modal_lstm,audiovisual_resnet} from the ChaLearn 2016 First Impression Recognition Challenge.
-Then, we choose the best end-to-end audio-visual deep learning model that have been published in recent three years, respectively, which (\cite{persemon} (2019), \cite{crnet} (2020), and \cite{suman2022multi} 2022) claimed that they have achieved the state-of-the-art performances on ChaLearn 2016 impression dataset and provided all details for model settings and training (the best model of 2021 \cite{song2021self} is not an end-to-end approach).
-In addition, we also reproduce two models \cite{interpret_img,hayat2019use} that can visualize the relationship between human audio/visual non-verbal behaviours and personality traits.
+\item \textbf{Inclusion criteria:} The main criteria of this benchmark is to choose representative approaches that have been evaluated and compared in the well-known and widely-used publicly available audio-visual personality computing dataset: ChaLearn First Impression.
+As a result, we first choose the Top-3 ranked models \cite{deep_bimodal,bi_modal_lstm,audiovisual_resnet} from the ChaLearn First Impression Recognition Challenge.
+Then, we choose the best end-to-end audio-visual deep learning models that have been published in recent three years, respectively, which (\cite{persemon} (2019), \cite{crnet} (2020), and \cite{suman2022multi} 2022) claimed that they have achieved the state-of-the-art performances on ChaLearn 2016 dataset and provided all details for model settings and training (the best model of 2021 \cite{song2021self} is not an end-to-end approach).
+In addition, we also reproduce two models \cite{interpret_img,hayat2019use} that can visualise the relationship between human audio/visual non-verbal behaviours and personality traits.

-\item \textbf{Exclusion criteria:} In this paper, we exclude methods that are \textbf{not} based on: (i) audio-visual deep learning models; (ii) an end-to-end framework, such as \cite{tellamekala2022dimensional,song2021self,shao2021personality,song2021learning} which require relatively complex pre-processing or pre-training; (iii) evaluated on the ChaLearn 2016 dataset \cite{curto2021dyadformer,suen2019tensorflow,shao2021personality,song2021learning,curto2021dyadformer,salam2022learning}; (iv) using the Big-five personality traits as the target recognition task; and (v) treating personality recognition as a regression task.
+\item \textbf{Exclusion criteria:} In this paper, we exclude personality computing methods that (i) are not based on audio-visual deep learning models; (ii) whose personality recognition network cannot be directly trained in an end-to-end manner, i.e., the ‘end-to-end’ mentioned here refers to the network that can be directly trained by pairing the pre-processed video signals or/and audio representations with personality traits labels.
+In contrast, methods that require separated training for different parts of the network \cite{song2021self, 2016} or manual feature engineering \cite{ilmini2016persons} are excluded; (iii) were not evaluated on the ChaLearn First Impression dataset \cite{song2022learning,hayat2019use,2016,salam2022learning,suman2022multi}; (iv) did not employ the Big-Five personality traits as the target of the recognition task; and (v) did not treat personality recognition as a regression task.

 \end{itemize}